Predicting Decisions in Language Based Persuasion Games: Data

 Participants were randomly and anonymously paired, and each of them was randomly selected to be in one of two roles: Decision-maker and expert.
 The pairs and roles were placed at the beginning of the experiment and remained fixed until the experiment ended.

 Each experiment consists of ten trials, played one after the other.
-In each trial, the expert tries to sell the decision-maker a vacation in a different hotel following the experimental paradigm presented in Figure \ref{exp_screen_shots}.
-The expert observes seven reviews written by previous visitors of the hotel, along with their scores: The reviews and their scores were presented in ascending order of score.
+In each trial, the expert tries to sell the decision-maker a vacation in a different hotel following the experimental paradigm presented in Figure \ref{exp_screen_shots} (Appendix \ref{appendix:instructions}).
+The expert is not informed in advance about the hotel set or any of its properties.
+At each trial, she observes seven reviews written by previous visitors of one hotel, along with their scores: The reviews and their scores are presented in an ascending order of score.
 The expert's task is to select one of the reviews, and this review is revealed to the decision-maker as an estimation of the hotel's quality.
-Based on the information sent by the expert, the decision-maker is asked to choose between 'hotel' (which provides a gain or a loss) and 'stay at home' (0 payoffs with certainty).
+Based only on the information sent by the expert, the decision-maker is asked to choose between 'hotel' (which provides a gain or a loss) and 'stay at home' (0 payoffs with certainty).
+Concretely, the decision-maker is not informed about either the score associated with the observed review or the score distribution of the hotel.
 The participants had limited time to make their choices.
 Specifically, the experts had two minutes, and the decision-makers had one minute to make their choice in each trial.

 After both participants made their choices, one of the seven scores was randomly sampled from a uniform distribution over the scores.
 The payoff for the decision-maker, in points, from taking the hotel was this random score minus a constant cost of 8 points.
 Formally, the decision-maker's payoff in the $t$-th trial is: